 The table above shows the file space information for HDF5 files after four datasets have been added.
-For Scenarios A and B, this corresponds to the state of the files after Session 2.
+This corresponds to the state of the files after Session 2 in Scenarios A and B.

 The aggrvfd_G.h5 and vfd_H.h5 files are smaller than no_persist_A.h5 and persist_B.h5.
 The HDF file vfd_H.h5, managed with the VFD strategy, has the smallest size with no tracked free space or unaccounted space.
 Even though the file aggrvfd_G.h5 has less saving in file space than vfd_H.h5, it will have the benefit of better I/O performance due to the use of aggregators for servicing space allocation requests.
+Metadata in aggrvfd_G.h5 will also tend to be more concentrated in contiguous blocks than in vfd_H.h5.

 The section Performance Report for File Space Management provides more information about selecting file space management strategies to optimize access performance.